|Nutritional Guidelines (per serving)|

 This simple and classic recipe for roasted beef tenderloin is perfect for holiday entertaining.
 This is an extremely tender cut of beef, flavorful and with very little waste.

 The cut is expensive, but because there is no waste it is economical for feeding a larger group of people.
 And there's nothing like bring this beast to the table on a large platter garnished with parsley and tiny fruits.
 It makes the meal!

-Serve this dish with the mashed potatoes you make, or try my Potatoes Grand Mere.
+Serve this dish with the mashed potatoes you make, or try our potatoes grand mere.
 Something rich and creamy is necessary for this recipe.
 Add a green salad tossed with caramelized pecans and orange segments, and some Parker House Rolls.
 For dessert, a special cake is warranted.
-I like Chocolate Macaroon Bundt Cake or Molten Chocolate Cakes.
+We like chocolate macaroon bundt cake or molten chocolate cakes.
 Enjoy every bite.